aionnetwork/aion-docs/integrations/wallet-integrations.en.md

 This feature takes derivation path and RLP encoded transaction as an input and returns 64-byte signature as an output.
 Input is strictly in this sequence:

-1st Byte :  Beginning of the message (‘0xeo’ for Aion) 2nd Byte: Signifies the message intention (04 for signing transaction) 3rd Byte: For future use (Identify the beginning but not required now as max Tx size is 230 bytes) 4th Byte: For future use (00 chain code)
+1st Byte: Beginning of the message (‘0xeo’ for Aion) 2nd Byte: Signifies the message intention (04 for signing transaction) 3rd Byte: For future use (Identify the beginning but not required now as max Tx size is 230 bytes) 4th Byte: For future use (00 chain code)
 5th Byte:  Length of derivation path + 1+ encoded transaction 6th Byte: Length of derivation path / 4
-7th Byte till end of dongle path: Dongle path bytes
+7th Byte until the end of dongle path: Dongle path bytes
 End: RLP encoded transaction bytes

 #### Example